 Some courses offered are identified as cocurricular.
-For a complete statement on the policies relevant to cocurricular course work, students should consult the current edition of the Hoynes Code, available online at law.nd.edu/student_services/policies.html.
+For a complete statement on the policies relevant to cocurricular course work, students should consult Section 4.4.2.2 of the Hoynes Code, available online at law. nd.edu/student_services/policies.html.